AlexDatTr/Ecommerce_Project/starting_with_data.md

 ORDER BY	cte.monthnumber

-Answer:	The query generate a table  with all the month of the most recent year - 2017 and the best-selling category, and the total product quantity for the category for each month.
+Answer:	Calculate the most recent year by finding the maximum year - 2017 , then calculate the best-selling category by finding the total product quantity for each category for 		each month of 2017.
 It might help decide which product category should be promoted at which time of the year.
 	Answer table:	https://drive.google.com/file/d/1gYX43Zhjn3VfIRHFgufffGI9T-jpZXI_/view?usp=sharing